New bounds on the Ramsey number $r(I_m, L_n)$: Introduction

 In \cite{967ER0} Erd\H{o}s and Rado showed that for any infinite initial ordinal $\kappa$ and any natural numbers $m$ and $n$ there is a natural number $\ell$ such that $r(\kappa m, n)\leqslant\kappa\ell$.
 They conjectured that $\ell$ never depends on $\kappa$.
-In \cite{974B0} Baumgartner proved this.
-In fact, we have the following:
+In \cite{974B0} Baumgartner settled this conjecture affirmatively.

 \begin{theorem}[Baumgartner \cite{974B0}] $r(\kappa m,n)=\kappa r(I_m,L_n)$ for all infinite initial ordinals $\kappa$. \end{theorem}